 A while ago, I came across 12 Rules to Dress By — (Amisha Ghadilai) It was interesting and thought provoking.
 I shared the infographic on my Facebook page.
-It lays out 12 categories of eco friendly clothing and gives suggestions for incorporating sustainability into your wardrobe.
-It gave suggestions for making your current wardrboe more sustainable but it left our some important values that homesteaders espouse — like DiY, creativity, and sustainable farming practices.
+It lays out 12 categories of eco-friendly clothing and gives suggestions for incorporating sustainability into your wardrobe.
+It gave suggestions for making your current wardrobe more sustainable but it left out some important values that homesteaders espouse — like DIY, creativity, and sustainable farming practices.

-You can download this handy, free, Wardrobe Transformation Worksheet(pdf) to help you get organized toward a more eco friendly wardrobe.
+You can download this handy, free, Wardrobe Transformation Worksheet(pdf) to help you get organized toward a moreeco-friendlyy wardrobe.

 The 12 Rules for an Eco-friendly wardrobe

 1. Ask yourself, do you need something new?

 Retail therapy is not sustainable.
 Go through your wardrobe and get rid of the things you never wear, repair the garments that just need a button sewn on, or a seam secured.
 Get out the iron and bring your most loved clothes back into wearable order.
 Maybe you don’t need something new.
 Maybe you just need a new look from your vintage clothes.

 2. Set a limit to the number of clothes that you have.

 Do you have so many clothes, shoes, or purses that you no longer know what’s in your closet?
 Are you running out of closet space?
 Organize your closet and give away or sell the excess.
 You will be happier with just enough clothes rather than too many.
 I aim to have enough clothes to go between wash days — allowing clothes to airdry.
 Sunday and business clothes, in addition to everyday “work” on the farm clothes, complete the wardrobe.
 Accessories like shoes, belts, scarves, and bags can change the look so that you can get by with fewer clothes.

 3. Remake your clothes in the style that you love